aspnetrun/run-aspnetcore/README.md

 and aimed to be a **Clean Architecture**, with applying **SOLID principles** in order to use for a project template.
 Also implements and provides a good infrastructure to implement **best practices** and using **design patterns** such as **Dependency Injection**, logging, validation, exception handling, localization and so on.

 You can check full repository documentations and step by step development of **100+ page eBook PDF** from here - http://www.aspnetrun.com/Book.
-Also basic introduction of book and project structure exists on [wiki](https://github.com/aspnetrun/run-core/wiki).
+Also basic introduction of book and project structure exists on **[github wiki](https://github.com/aspnetrun/run-core/wiki)**.

 # AspnetRun Repositories
 There are **2 types** of aspnetrun repositories;